wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 ![Observe icon](../assets/img/services/observe-icon.png){.cInlineImage-bordered}

-You can view statistics related to the service as follows:
+You can view statistics related to the service as the following diagram illustrates:

 ![Visualization of throughput and latency](../assets/img/services/visualization-of-statistics.png){.cInlineImage-full}

 The low-code diagram displays the success rate and the latency for each connector.
-The observability view to the right of the low-code diagram displays graphs that depict the throughput and the latency.
+The Observability view to the right of the low-code diagram displays graphs that depict the throughput and the latency.
 You can move the pointer over the throughput graph to view details relevant for specific times.
-If you want to drill down the statistics further, click on the **Diagnostics View** tab.
+If you want to drill down further, click the **Diagnostics View** tab.

 Congratulations!
-Now you have successfully created a service, tested it, deployed it, and observed its statistics.
+You have now successfully created a service, tested it, deployed it, and observed its statistics.